 GearBox's Wah and Volume effects can be controlled via MIDI using a hardware controller or messages from MIDI software.
-See the GearBox Online Help page of the Line 6 web site to learn more about setting up MIDI control.
+See the MIDI documentation available on the GearBox - User Manuals page to learn more about setting up MIDI control.
 The Wah effects can also be used without a MIDI controller for a "parked wah" sound: just turn the Wah effect on, and set its Position knob to get the sound you like.

-Hardware setup
+Hardware Setup